 Set Up a Space Heater

 Speaking of propane, we actually do our best not to use the propane furnace.
-The thing eats through propane like nobody’s business, and the vast majority of the campgrounds we use include electricity in their camping fees, so we prefer to use electric heat.
+The thing eats through propane like nobody’s business, and the vast majority of the campgrounds we use include electricity in their camping fees.
 We have a couple of small ceramic space heaters that usually keep us plenty warm, especially in the fall months.

 Plan Warm Meals

 There’s nothing like a bowl of hot soup after a long day adventuring in the chilly outdoors.
-For this reason, we tend to break out the slow cooker and Instant Pot and use them to prepare a lot of soups, stews, pastas, and chilis when the cool weather rolls around.
+We tend to break out the slow cooker and Instant Pot and use them to prepare a lot of soups, stews, pastas, and chilis when the cool weather rolls around.

 Some of our favorite recipes include: